CoFH/cofh.github.io/docs/aqueous-accumulator/index.md

 Usage
 -----

+### Placement
+When placed, an aqueous accumulator faces the player.
+It can face any of the four cardinal directions, and can be rotated using a [crescent hammer](/docs/crescent-hammer/) or similar.

 ### Operation
 When placed between at least two [water](https://minecraft.gamepedia.com/Water) source blocks, an aqueous accumulator will start producing water.
 The rate at